Your questions answered:

 7. Is there any plans to make Fairfield House a residence for the aged by providing accommodation

-This has been done in the past in precise accordance with HIM’s stated wish.
-But it is problematic: the c19th domestic building does not meet contemporary standards (including accessibility, insulation) for housing old people.
+No. This has been done in the past in precise accordance with HIM’s stated wish.
+But it is problematic: the c19th domestic building does not meet contemporary standards (including accessibility, insulation, room size) for housing old people.
 So there are practical and legal obstacles.
 Also there is no economic model where anyone is paid an amount to look after Elders which provides to maintain a building like Fairfield House to do it in.
 It would also prevent access and use of other sorts, which would represent a great loss.
-So we do not plan to make it a residential care home, no. But it is central to our proposals that the Elders - particularly black and BAME Elders - would always feel at home at Fairfield House.
+So we do not plan to make it a residential care home.
+But it is central to our proposals that the Elders - particularly black and BAME Elders - would always feel at home at Fairfield House.

 8. How much of the surrounding land belongs to Fairfield House?